jekhokie/raspberry-noaa-v2/README.md

 ![Raspberry NOAA](header_1600.png)

+**_This is a spinoff of the original [raspberry-noaa](https://github.com/reynico/raspberry-noaa) created by Nico - they have graciously permitted me to push this project forward with a major refactor to enhance things such as usability, style, and general updates.
+All original content has been preserved (as have all commits up to the point of this repo creation) to retain credit to the original creators._**

 # NOAA and Meteor automated capture using Raspberry PI
 Most of the code and setup stolen from: [Instructables](https://www.instructables.com/id/Raspberry-Pi-NOAA-Weather-Satellite-Receiver/)